Missed a Call? Auto-Text Back Before They Ring a Rival

 Why a missed call is usually a lost job

-• A new customer finds you on Google and calls.
+- A new customer finds you on Google and calls.

-• They don't leave a voicemail.
+- They don't leave a voicemail.

 Why speed beats a good callback

-Most owners tell themselves, "It's fine, I always call them back."
-The problem is timing.
-Classic Harvard Business Review and MIT lead-response research shows that responding within about five minutes makes you dramatically more likely to actually reach and qualify a lead, and crucially, 78% of customers buy from the first business to respond.
+Speed beats a polished callback because the first business to reply usually gets the job.
+Harvard Business Review and MIT lead-response research shows that replying within about five minutes makes you far more likely to reach and qualify a lead, and 78% of customers buy from the first business to respond.

 Why text is the right channel to catch the lead

-Text also suits how service customers actually behave:
+Text also fits how service customers behave:

 What good missed-call text-back looks like in practice